Automated Solutions Images

 Lastly, you can lower efficiency

-Elevate Your ARC Welding Efficiency with ASA
+Elevate Your ARC Welding Efficiency Robotically, with ASA

 Automated Solutions Australia (ASA) offers cutting-edge ARC welding solutions powered by FANUC robots.
 With payloads ranging from 7 kg to 25 kg, these robots excel in various industrial welding applications, including MIG, TIG, plasma, and laser cutting.
 Backed by a team of FANUC robot specialists, ASA delivers comprehensive support, from concept to installation and beyond, empowering Australian businesses to achieve automation excellence on the global stage.
 Contact ASA today and unleash the full potential of automation.